VegaDeftwing/OpGuidesHugoSrc/content/Design/web/garden.md

 # Your Own Garden

-So, I just said you'd need to learn a bunch to do this, so, why bother?
+I just said you'd need to learn a bunch to do this, so, why bother?

-1. Platforms like Facebook, Tumblr, etc. - Social Media - don't let you really customize the look of your page
+1. Platforms like Facebook, Tumblr, etc. - Social Media - don't let you customize the look of your page

    … and they track you